w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 ---

 This guide now splits into two sections depending on whether you’ve decided on a smart contract or a parachain to build your application.
-Feel free to read both sections, or just the one that is applicable to you.
+Feel free to read both sections or just the one that is applicable to you.

 - [I want to build a parachain or parathread!](#so-you-want-to-build-a-parachain-or-parathread)